PqBenoit/lyrebird/README.md

 previous= '...?offset=20&limit=5'
 next = '...?offset=25&limit=5'

-The api does not seem to keep 10 by default when arriving at the last page :/
+The api does not seem to keep 10 by default when arriving at the last page.

-- Improvments that could be brought to the app:
+#### - Improvments that could be made:
-Styles/Responsive design
+- Styles/Responsive design
-Tests
+- Test coverage
-Better pagination
+- Utterances pagination